jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 Through @uri templates, one can construct a @uri based on some context variables.
 Given the variables `var := "value"` and `hello := "Hello World!"` the @uri template `base/{var}/{hello}` would expand to `base/value/Hello%20World%21`.
-The context available is the concise bounded description @bib:concise-bounded-description of the @rdf resource.
+The context available is the @cbd @bib:concise-bounded-description of the @rdf resource.
 Since only properties described in the resource description are guaranteed to be present, only those should be accessed in the @uri template.
 The context is referenced by entering the percent encoded @bib:uri-spec representation of the predicate @uri.
 When multiple predicates need to be followed, we separate them using the "/" which is a character that is not present in @uri encoded strings.
 In a resource like this: